Feedback and grades should be released to all students per assignment, four working weeks after the due date.

 On the post date, when the grades have been automatically deanonymised by Turnitin and sent to the grade centre in the NILE course, tutors will need to sense-check the grades for the assignment to see if there are any grades that seem anomalous.
 If this is the case then the existing policy requirements kick in as normal: i.e. the tutor should ZZ the grade and can invite the student for an academic misconduct viva prior to making a referral, if this is appropriate after the viva.

-Now that marking and internal moderation is complete, return to the Turnitin inbox and reveal the student names against each submission made after the due date as indicated in the date column; late submissions will be highlighted red.
+Now that marking and internal moderation is complete, return to the Turnitin inbox and reveal the student identities against each submission made after the due date as indicated in the date column; late submissions will be highlighted red.

 The name will show in the Turnitin inbox.

-For each student whose submission has been deanonymised, if the student has an agreed extension and their submission date falls within the boundaries of that extension period then the grade originally awarded by the first marker and internal moderator remains in place.
+For each student whose anonymity has been lifted, if the student has an agreed extension and their submission date falls within the boundaries of that extension period, then the grade originally awarded by the first marker and internal moderator remains in place.
 If the student does not have an agreed extension, or if the work was granted an extension and was submitted outside of the agreed extension period then, depending on how late the work was submitted, the grade will need to be capped prior to being released to the student in line with University policy - see the Staff Handbook (link below) for more details about how to handle late submissions.
 For each student deemed to have submitted late, return to the Feedback Studio view and overwrite the grade value appropriately.

 Please refer to the earlier section of this guide 'Giving feedback and grades to students in Turnitin' for step by step guidance on applying grades and for details of the score to letter grade conversion.